rishabhnag1/Sway/README.md

 #Features
 - Client and server applications with synchronized redux stores in both systems
 - Uses ImmutableJS and Redux to allow for deterministic components and methods, with unidirectional data flow and pure rendering (PureRenderMixin)
-- Seperate endpoint for voting operator(/results) and voters
+- Seperate endpoint for voting operator and voters
 - SocketIO application allowing for multiple voters and real-time results

 # Installation/Usage